diwako/diwako_cbrn/README.md

 If a unit reaches 50% of the maximum CBRN damage it will be informed that from now on the CBRN damage will go up passively even if full CBRN protection is present.
 The unit needs to decontaminate at a small decon shower.
 Walk up to the shower, activate it via ACE interactions and stand in it until you receive a new message!\
 Warning: Water is finite, make sure to turn off the shower again!

+## Set up and configuration

+1. Copy the scripts folder into your mission
+2. Adapt your description.ext
+   - if you do not have a description.ext, create it next to the mission.sqm in the base folder of your mission
+   - Adapt classes CfgFunctions, CfgSounds, and RscTitle like the example description.ext
+3. Edit `config.sqf` in `scripts\cbrn`

 ## Functions for mission makers

 There is only one function that is public to use for mission makers.
 It is the function to create zones, recommended to do so via `initServer.sqf`.